Dance, even if you have nowhere to do it but your living room. – Mary Schmich

 Looking to be more involved?
 Contribute to make dance more available to all in a fun, friendly and safe atmosphere.
 People Dancing is an international organisation and membership body aimed at encouraging dance practice and providing peer learning opportunities across the United Kingdom.
 Anyone, artists, instructors, passionate aspiring performers, can become a member.

 Because dance can truly transform a community by bringing together, it should be available for people from all walks of life and ages.
 The Aim Sky High Company works across the Greater Manchester area, giving underprivileged children opportunities to pursue their dream of becoming dancers.
-Schools and youth clubs but also open dance schools near you in the region benefit from the company’s services.
+Schools and youth clubs but also open dance schools near me in the region benefit from the company’s services.

 For dance lessons across the pond in Leeds, check out our article.